Bentonite clay is one of my best natural hair products. It has a lot of benefits for curly hair including cleansing without stripping.

 Bentonite Clay Hair Wash Recipe

-- Pour 3 heaped tablespoons of bentonite clay in a bowl.
+- Pour 3 heaped tablespoons of bentonite clay into a bowl.
 Steadily add boiling water while you mix with a silicone whisk like this one.

 How to Use